-Watch Episode #12: an Industry Q&A Session with Greg Simmons
+Home Automation Podcast Episode #12: An Industry Q&A With Greg Simmons

 Buyouts, Builder Programs, and Security RMR